 Have you thought about sponsoring a donkey?

 When you sponsor a donkey with your monthly gift, you help us provide and budget for not only their basic everyday needs, but also for the unexpected.
-Special supplements or medication, vet visits and hospital stays are always potentially part of the care of our seniors or other donkeys with special requirements.
 By having multiple sponsors for our donkeys, you help us cover our daily expenses for them so that we are prepared for the unexpected.
+Listed below are some of our residents available for sponsorship.

 There are 3 levels of sponsorship which coincide with the three sizes of donkeys: mini, standard and mammoth.
 At all sponsorship levels, donors receive a sponsorship certificate and a card with the donkey’s picture and biography.
-Monthly sponsors are also welcome to come visit their sponsored donkey (please check out our “Want to Visit” page for details).
+Monthly sponsors are also welcome to come visit their sponsored donkey (please email us with any visit requests and let us know which donkey you are sponsoring).

 Mini ($25 monthly)